 - Make comparisons between quantities – ‘more’, ‘less’, ‘all gone’ (Little Ducky)

-- Realise not only objects, but anything can be counted.
-For example steps, claps (Number 5 Jive)
+- Realising that anything can be counted, not just objects – steps, claps (Number 5 Jive)

-- Use everyday words to describe position for example, ‘under’, ‘over’, ‘in front’ (Tap, Tap, Tap)
+- Use everyday words to describe a position for example, ‘under’, ‘over’, ‘in front’ (Tap, Tap, Tap)

 Don’t just take our word for it!
 Here are some comments from our customers: